yigitsevim/AnimeFacesWithGAN/README.md

 - The output of the generator is a 3x64x64 tensor, representing the generated image.

 The generator plays a key role in the GAN framework by learning to create realistic images from random noise, with the goal of fooling the discriminator.

+# v2

+Changes from v1:
+- Switched to LeakyReLU (from ReLU) on generator.

+# v3

+Changes from v1:
+- Switched to LeakyReLU (from ReLU) on generator.
+Changes from v2:
+- Trained Discriminator only if Loss_d > Threshold (0.2).